dbroadhurst/aws-cognito-react/README.md

 npm run start
 ````

-You browser should open at
+Your browser should open at

 ````
 http://localhost:3000